libeau0911/Openstack/OpenStack.md

     11. Neutron-server reads the configuration from the message queue
     12. Neutron-server saves instance network state in the database
     13. Neutron-server passes the network information to Nova-compute

++ #### Other interactions between the new instance and components in OpenStack #### **Glance**
+    1. Nova-compute does the REST call to glance-API to get Image URI by Image ID from Glance
+    2. Glance-API validates the auth-token with keystone
+    3. Glance-API returns the image URI to Nova-compute **Cinder**
+    1. Nova-compute requests for the volume data to Cinder
+    2. Cinder-API validates the auth-token with keystone
+    3. Cinder-API returns the volume information to Nova-compute

 [^1]: Load Balance as a Service
 [^2]: Firewall as a Service